manoj3599/masai112/README.md

 # masai112

-this poject is for practicing the basic functionality
+this project is for practicing the basic functionality